lancedb/lancedb/docs/src/basic.md

         ```
         !!! note "Bundling `vectordb` apps with Webpack"

-            If you're using the `vectordb` module in JavaScript, since LanceDB contains a prebuilt Node binary, you must configure `next.config.js` to exclude it from webpack.
+            Since LanceDB contains a prebuilt Node binary, you must configure `next.config.js` to exclude it from webpack.
 This is required for both using Next.js and deploying a LanceDB app on Vercel.

             ```javascript
             /** @type {import('next').NextConfig} */